usethesource/rascal-website/docs/Tutor/Markup/StructureMarkup/NumberedLists/index.md

 *  the start of a new list item.
 *  an empty line.

-[Bullet lists](../../../../Tutor/Markup/StructureMarkup/BulletLists) and [Numbered lists](../../../../Tutor/Markup/StructureMarkup/NumberedLists) can be mixed.
+[bullet lists](../../../../Tutor/Markup/StructureMarkup/BulletLists) and [numbered lists](../../../../Tutor/Markup/StructureMarkup/NumberedLists) can be mixed.

 #### Examples